Do you know someone, perhaps a friend, who borrowed money from you and after all this time, has not bothered to pay you back?

 Thanks to former Supreme Court Chief Justice Reynato Puno, we now have the Rule of Procedure for Small Claims Cases which allows any individual or business to file a case against someone who owes them money.

-Again, as a reminder, to be able to file a case against your debtor under the Rule of Procedure for Small Claims Cases, the money claim should not exceed P200,000, which should already include interests and penalty fees (if there’s any).
+Again, as a reminder, to be able to file a case against your debtor under the Rule of Procedure for Small Claims Cases, the money claim should not exceed P200,000 (as of 2016), which should already include interests and penalty fees (if there’s any).

 If the money being claimed is more than that amount, then the plaintiff would have to go to regular court.

-Here are the basic steps in filing for a Small Claims Case in the Philippines
+Steps for Filing a Small Claims Case in the Philippines

 1. Go to either one of these places to file your case: